PSLmodels/Cost-of-Capital-Calculator/README.md

 application, [Cost of Capital Calculator](https://compute.studio/PSLmodels/Cost-of-Capital-Calculator/).
-This way allows you to generate estimates of marginal effective tax rates and the cost of capital across production industries, type of asset, and separately for corporate and non-corporate entites and different forms of financing.
+This way allows you to generate estimates of marginal effective tax rates and the cost of capital across production industries, type of asset, and separately for corporate and non-corporate entities and different forms of financing.
 The web application is limited in that you cannot consider policy reforms to the individual income tax code.

 Of course, you can get started with Cost-of-Capital-Calculator both ways.